-Cons: only suitable for minor tyre damage; limited speed and distance; using sealant usually makes tyre irrepairable.
+Cons: only suitable for minor tyre damage; limited speed and distance; using sealant usually makes tyre irreparable

-Pros: maximum convenience, as no need to stop to change or repair tyre; maximum cost/space/eight savings
+Pros: maximum convenience, with no need to stop to change or repair the tyre; maximum cost/space/weight savings

 Cons: only suitable for minor tyre damage; limited speed and damage; tyres are expensive; significantly reduced ride comfort.

-Most new cars now come with breakdown kits instead of full-size or space-saver spares.
+Most new cars now come with breakdown kits instead of a full-size or space-saver spare wheel.
 It may not be a perfect solution for every situation, but covers most people’s needs most of the time.

 Additional reporting by Tom Johnston.
 This article was originally published in April 2014, and was most recently updated in February 2021.